ESL Questions About Spring Rolls

 20. Do you enjoy spring rolls as an appetizer or as a main course?
 Why?

-See also ESL Questions About Clam Chowder
+See also ESL Questions About Falafel

 ESL Reading Activities About Spring Rolls